-It is a condition of entry that publishers and self-nominating authors:
+It is a condition of entry that publishers, self-nominating and self-published authors:

-- will place the CWA logo and “Winner of the CWA [Dagger name]” or “Shortlisted for the CWA [Dagger Name]”, including where appropriate the name (s) of sponsor(s) provided by the Crime Writers’ Association on the cover of subsequent editions of winning/shortlisted books.
-These are available from the CWA Secretary email@example.com.
+- Will place the CWA logo and “Winner of the CWA [Dagger name]” or “Shortlisted for the CWA [Dagger Name]”, including where appropriate the name (s) of sponsor(s) provided by the Crime Writers’ Association on the cover of subsequent editions of winning/shortlisted books.
+These are available from the CWA Communications Manager firstname.lastname@example.org.
 A trademark statement that accompanies the logo must be included on the cover or in the book’s front matter.

 - Will ensure that any shortlisted author, or a nominated representative, attends any CWA Dagger Shortlisting Reception and CWA Dagger Awards Dinner and will be available for media interviews immediately afterwards and/or on the following morning.
 Please note that no complimentary tickets will be given to authors or their nominated representative to the CWA Dagger Awards Dinner.